rkaippully/webgear/pages/show-me-the-code.md

 ## Middlewares
 Middlewares are handlers that wrap another handler.
 They usually modify or enhance the behaviour of the inner handler.
-For example, the `#!hs queryParam` middleware ensures that the inner handler is invoked only when the request contains a query parameter named `limit`.
+For example, the `#!hs queryParam` middleware in the example below ensures that the search handler is invoked only when the request contains a query parameter named `limit`.

 ```hs
 searchWidget :: Handler '[] a